Save This Recipe

 11. Takeout Containers: Hidden Chemicals

-- Always transfer food to a microwave-safe glass or ceramic dish before reheating.
+- Always transfer your leftovers to a glass or ceramic dish before reheating.
+(It’s one more dish to wash but totally worth it.)

 12. Fried Foods: Becomes Soggy Instead of Crispy